beerecca/dotfiles/README.md

 **Installing homebrew**

 Homebrew is a package manager for macOS.
-It's really useful for installing many packages that you'll need but don't come pre-installed on macOS.
-We've setup a list of packages that are useful to install straight away.
+This repo includes a list of packages that are useful to install straight away.

 First [install brew](<(https://brew.sh/)>).
-Then install the default brew packages defined in our Brewfile:
+Then install the brew packages defined in the Brewfile in this repo:

 ```
-cd _homebrew
-brew tap homebrew/bundle
-brew bundle
+brew bundle --file _homebrew/Brewfile
 ```

 **Installing the dotfiles packages**

 Each of the folders in this repo is a "dotfiles package".
 They contain configuration files and scripts that are useful when using that tool.
 They also each include a README with more info and suggestions.
-You can use `stow` to easily install (symlink) these packages into your $HOME directory.
+You can use `stow` to easily install (symlink) these packages into your \$HOME directory.

 If you followed the homebrew step `stow` will have already been installed.
 If not run: `brew install stow`.